Pull up your favorite chair and watch this terrific documentary that explores the roots, legacy and artists of Southern Rock.

 Musicians or bands that want to be added to the rotation should email alldixierock (@) gmail.com.
 (There's also a contact button at the top of the site, under the banner.)

 Please attach any MP3s and include metadata (song title, artists, genre, bio, artwork, etc.) or include a link to any online.
-All Dixie Rock wants to help promote your band!
+Big or small, All Dixie Rock wants to help promote your band!

-If you're interested in producing a "bumper" to play before your songs, send an email for details.
-What's a bumper, you ask?
-Click the link below to hear the excellent bumper of Sam Morrison of the Sam Morrison Band:
+If you're interested in producing a "liner" to play before your songs and have any questions, send us an email for details.
+What's a liner, you ask?
+Click the link below to hear an excellent one produced by Sam Morrison of the Sam Morrison Band: